Fadzai-Roselyn/Transforming-and-Analyzing-Data-with-SQL/cleaning_data.md

 What issues will you address by cleaning the data?
-Ensuring that I am not working with duplicates when I call on some columns Conversion of data types when tables are not importing Standardization of formats and units to ensure consistency across datasets
+<li> Ensuring that I am not working with duplicates when I call on some columns
+Conversion of data types when tables are not importing Standardization of formats and units to ensure consistency across datasets